Grismund/i-am-the-forest-srd/README.md

 #### Fauna
 Level 1 Bacterial Delirium
 - Description: Bacteria incubate in the bodies of the Enemy, causing feverish confusion.
 - Effect: The Enemy must reroll their 2d6 on either Encroachment or Defense.
-The second roll stands wheter it is higher or lower.
+The second roll stands whether it is higher or lower.

 Level 2 Indiscriminate Predation
 - Description: The bloodlust of the top predators is whipped into a frenzy.
 There will be a feast.